-At Wales & West Utilities, we have a zero tolerance of slavery and human trafficking and are committed to doing everything we can to making sure it does not exist in our business, among our contractors, or in our supply chains.
-In 2021-22, we have continued to improve our anti-slavery and human trafficking practices, and strengthened our whistleblowing process, allowing colleagues and those working on our behalf to report any issues in confidence.
+At Wales & West Utilities we have a zero-tolerance policy for slavery and human trafficking.
+We believe everyone has a right to be free from exploitation and abuse, and we are committed to doing everything we can to prevent this in our business and in our supply chains.
+We know that anti-slavery and human trafficking are complex issues, and we are committed to continuously improving our practices to ensure our team members and those acting on our behalf can confidently raise any concerns.